Egypt's state-owned news agency said the nation's first female marriage registrar has started work, a month after getting government approval.

-During her first day on the job, Amal Suleiman Afifi married a couple in a mosque in the Delta town of Zaqaziq - some 75 kilometers (45 miles) north of Cairo, said MENA.
+The report said Amal Suleiman Afifi married a couple Saturday in the Delta town of Zaqaziq, some 75 kilometers (45 miles) north of Cairo.

-Following her rejection by the ministry, Afifi took her case to a family court that accepted her application to become a registrar in February.
-The court chose Afifi over 10 other male applicants for the job because of her "distinguished legal qualifications," said MENA.
+The report said the court chose Afifi over 10 other male applicants for the job because of her "distinguished legal qualifications."

 Conservative clerics and male colleagues have criticized the move, with some saying it is against Islam.